Checked and Unchecked Keyword in C#: A Complete Guide

 }

-v When overflow checking is disabled, if an arithmetic operation exceeds the range or capacity of the data type, the result is silently truncated or wrapped around.
+The unchecked keyword, on the other hand, disables overflow checking.
+When overflow checking is disabled, if an arithmetic operation exceeds the range of the data type, the result is silently truncated or wrapped around to fit within the valid range.

 unchecked